-Fully funded for a minimum of 3.5 years, studentships cover: (i) a tax-free stipend at the standard Research Council rate of at least £14,553 per annum (subject to indexing), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
+Fully funded for a minimum of 3.5 years, studentships cover: (i) a tax-free stipend at the standard Research Council rate of at least £15,009 per annum (subject to indexing), (ii) research costs RTSG, and (iii) tuition fees at the UK/EU rate.
 Studentship(s) are available to UK and EU students who meet the UK residency requirements.

 Selection process: Shortlisting will take place as soon as possible after the closing date, and successful applicants will be notified promptly.
-Shortlisted candidates will be invited for an interview to be held at the University of Sheffield on 16 and 19 February 2018.
+Shortlisted candidates will be invited for an interview the w/c 10 Febuary 2020.

-New PhD projects for the ACCE studentships starting in October 2018.
+PhD projects for the ACCE2 studentships starting in October 2020.

 ACCE PhD Projects